Find Grad Schools

 • Histology Technologist

-In the United States, there were 171,400 jobs for Histotechnologist or Histologic Technician in 2016.
+There were about 171,400 jobs for Histotechnologist or Histologic Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Histotechnologist or Histologic Technician by 2026.
-There will be an estimated 12,900 positions for Histotechnologist or Histologic Technician per year.
+The BLS estimates 12,900 yearly job openings in this field.

 undefined